R. E. B. Crompton: Later life

 Whilst Crompton & Co. was one of Britain's largest electrical equipment manufacturers, the emergence of global conglomerates in the 1920s such as General Electric, Siemens and Metropolitan-Vickers meant that Crompton's was beginning to lose ground.
 In 1929, in a move that greatly surprised the industry, Crompton & Co. merged with its rival F & A. Parkinson Ltd. to form Crompton-Parkinson.

 After conducting the merger, Crompton retired, leaving the company in the hands of Frank Parkinson.
 He moved from his London home to a house in his native Yorkshire in 1939.
 The house had no electricity, but his former company installed a generating plant free of charge.

 Colonel Crompton died in February 1940, aged 94.

 Other interests

 As well as his professional and private interests in engineering and electricity, Crompton was a keen cyclist.
 He bought his first bicycle in the 1890s.
 Inevitably he modified and adapted the vehicle, changing the wheel diameter and pedal cranks.
 He claimed to be able to cycle 200 miles (320 km) without getting tired.
 As one would expect of a devotee of all things mechanical, he was an early motorist and a founder member of the Royal Automobile Club and president of the Institute of Automotive Engineers.

-Starting at his time at Harrow, he was a keen squash player.
+Starting at his time at Harrow, he was an avid squash player.
 His dedication to standardisation even extended into this field.
 He conducted a series of experiments to compare the degree of bounce between the various makes of ball on sale.